Last Updated on: 23rd November 2023, 10:07 am

 - Eventually, the parrot will step up on your finger instead of backing away.

-- Give the parrot a couple of treats.
+- Give the parrot a snack treat.

 If the parrot seems comfortable around you, you can progress to other tricks, such as: